 Project Length and Start Date

 There is a 12-month time limit on funded projects.
 PDs should propose a March 1, 2022 start date.

 Northeastern IPM Center staff can help with planning workshops.
 Staff, generally the director, will attend workshops and be available to facilitate the workshop upon request.
 Technical support will be available for using the online PMSP database for submission of completed projects.
 This support is in addition to funding awarded for the project.

 The completed PMP or PMSP is considered to be the final report for the project.
 PMSPs and PMPs are not considered complete until they are approved by the Northeastern IPM Center and uploaded by Center staff to the National IPM Centers’ database.

 Applications must be submitted via the Center’s online grant management system:

 You must create an account and login to the system to submit a proposal.
-Applications will be considered on a rolling basis until funds are exhausted.
+The application deadline is November 11, 2021, 5:00 p.m. (eastern time).